 If you are a business owner, you’ve probably seen a negative review come across for your business at least once.
 The review could be the result of a misunderstanding with a customer, or even someone on your team dropping the ball, in which case, you should try to rectify the situation immediately.

 Unfortunately, there is another common source of negative fake reviews that you can’t do anything to rectify.
 Those negative reviews come from competitors who are trying to tarnish your reputation.
 In an effort to do this, some competitors post negative reviews about your business.
 In these scenarios, you’ll need a strategy for deleting Google Reviews.

 Before we get too far into this process, you should know that this is not always guaranteed to work.
 However, it has worked on a number of occasions, so it’s often worth going through the process.

 Step 1: Locate the Review on Google

-Log into your Google account and locate the review you are trying to remove.
-You can do that by searching for the business name in Google and clicking on the flag next to the review.
-Like this:
+Locate the review you are trying to remove.
+You can do that by searching for your business name in Google and clicking on the total number of reviews.

 Step 2: Flag the Review

 Locate the review that was left by your competitor and click the flag.
 To get the flag to show up, you will need to be hovering over the review.

 Step 3: Select Your Reason for Flagging the Review

 When you click the flag you will see these options: